Reasoning LLMs vs the Parlor Puzzle

 GLM 4.6 has been by far the best-scoring model on my in-progress fact-based testing, and overall seems to give great results.
 Its answers were formatted more consistently than any other model.
 However, it and the 4.5-Air version scored quite horribly on this test, considering their size!

 Perhaps there's some kind of logical reasoning focus in training this model neglected compared to its competitors.
-Some blame of course may go to the low quant on 4.6, though I can't imagine that explains everything (even the Q3_K_XL Qwen3-4B did alright compared to their F16).
+Some blame of course may go to the low quant on 4.6, though I can't imagine that explains everything (even the Q3_K_XL Qwen3-4B did alright compared to its F16 version).
+See also the INTELLECT-3 model trained on 4.5-Air.

 GPT-5-Thinking-Mini